magpylib/magpylib/docs/_pages/0_documentation.md

 The analytical solutions are exact when there is no material response and natural boundary conditions can be assumed.

 For permanent magnets, when (remanent) permeabilities are below $\mu_r < 1.1$ the error is typically below 1-5 % (long magnet shapes are better, large distance from magnet is better).
 Demagnetization factors are not automatically included at this point.
-With these factors the precision can be incresed to below 1 % error.
-Error estimation as a result of the materal response is evaluated in more detail in the appendix of [Malagò2020](https://www.mdpi.com/1424-8220/20/23/6873).
+With these factors the precision can be increased to below 1 % error.
+Error estimation as a result of the material response is evaluated in more detail in the appendix of [Malagò2020](https://www.mdpi.com/1424-8220/20/23/6873).

 The line-current solutions give the exact same field as outside of a wire which carries a homogenous current.